frodwith/yanop/README.markdown

 exceptions are instances of yanop.SpecError, but you probably shouldn't try to catch them. yanop.tryParse et al will rethrow them.

-Calling yanop.parse() an throw exceptions if the user has given bad options on the command line.
+Calling yanop.parse() will throw exceptions if the user has given bad options on the command line.
 These are generally the ones you want to try to catch and print.
 They are all instances of yanop.ParseError.